weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

     enable your on-premises Exchange environment for the new **xxxUPNxxx.xxxCustomDomainxxx.xxx** accepted domain.
     ‎
-    ‎To expedite running these commands, open **Notepad just as you did in the prior task**, maximize the Notepad window, and then copy **steps 5-15** below and paste them into the Notepad document (to make it easy, copy all the text for steps 5-15 and not just the PowerShell commands; that way you can do one Copy statement rather than 11 Copy statements of just the PowerShell commands).
+    ‎To expedite running these commands, open **Notepad** just as you did in the prior task, maximize the Notepad window, and then copy **steps 5-15** below and paste them into the Notepad document (to make it easy, copy all the text for steps 5-15 and not just the PowerShell commands; that way you can do one Copy statement rather than 11 Copy statements of just the PowerShell commands).

-    **Warning:** Some lab hosting providers’ VM environments limits the amount of text that can be copy and pasted at one time into a VM.
+    **Warning:** Some lab hosting providers’ VM environments limit the amount of text that can be copy and pasted at one time into a VM.
 If this occurs within your VM environment, you may have to copy and paste steps 5-15 in chunks to get all 11 steps copied into Notepad.